 But calfhood health is not all roses.
 Raising calves to the weaning stage of life takes work, even before they’re born, to ensure that calves hit the ground with a chance of running later on.

-Kansas State University's assistant professor in food animal medicine and surgery is Emily Reppert.
-She says, whether it be dairy cattle or beef cattle management, that there are a lot of disease points that can lead to death in the first several weeks of a calf's life.
-And from an economic standpoint, the timeframe between birth and weaning age is a critical period for the rancher or producer.
+Kansas State University’s assistant professor in food animal medicine and surgery is Emily Reppert.
+She says that, whether it be dairy cattle or beef cattle management, there are a lot of disease points that can lead to death in the first several weeks of a calf’s life.
+And from an economic standpoint, the time frame between birth and weaning age is a critical period for the rancher or producer.

 Reppert says there is some data that suggests the health of a calf early on will impact future performance.
-If it's a replacement heifer or bull that will stay in the herd for long period of time, then putting some time and energy into maximizing calfhood health can pay off.
+If it’s a replacement heifer or bull that will stay in the herd for a long period of time, then putting some time and energy into maximizing calfhood health can pay off.

 My own family has a spring-calving Angus cow operation.
 Very rarely do we have fall-calving cows because we don’t want to worry about calf health during those cold winter months.
 We begin in late February and calve into May.
 Although the advantage of spring calving is warmer temperatures, there is also mud for our calves to deal with, which also means dealing with scours.

 Calving success is often predicated on weather.
 The bottom line is the cow has to be in good physical condition.
 Going into winter, it’s not just feeding a cow but also building her colostrum base.
 I think the value of colostrum is very important for calf health

 Reppert says there are several steps to maximizing calf health.
 Pre-calving vaccines are essential and should be given to cows three weeks before the due date.
 An injectable vaccine like Scourguard will prevent and can help fight infection from some of the organisms associated with calf scours.
 Using a scour vaccine on the momma cow means her calf will get it through colostrum.